-Shinden is a very large building with a cypress bark roof.
+Shinden building is a very large building with a cypress bark roof.
 Inside is a Buddhist altar room containing the mortuary tablets of emperors and empresses from the Middle Ages onward.

 The main hall enshrines Fugen Bosatsu (Fugen Bodhisattva), a Buddha riding on an elephant, as the principal deity.